oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

 ## Task 3: Analyze and evaluate your Model

-1. Test you model using known images
+1. Test you model using few random test images from your previously downloaded X-Ray images

     Click **Local File** and upload image